sahannarachel/Sentiment-Analysis-of-Stocks-from-Financial-News/README.md

 16. **Flask Routes:**
     - The `/` route renders the index.html template, which displays the input form.
-    - The `/sentiment` route processes the form submission, retrieves sentiment analysis results, and renders the sentiment.html template.
+    - The `/sentiment` route processes the form submission, retrieves sentiment analysis results and renders the sentiment.html template.

 17. **User Interaction:**
     - Users input a stock ticker in the index.html form.